-In this context, to "impeach" means to bring charges in Congress which will form the basis for a trial.
+To impeach, in this context, means to bring charges in Congress that will form the basis for a trial.

 The US constitution states a president "shall be removed from office on impeachment for, and conviction of, treason, bribery, or other high crimes or misdemeanours".